shobhakartiwari/iOS_Coding_Interview/README.md

-# Company-Wise Technical Interview Questions
+# Company-Wise Technical iOS Interview Questions
 - 🎓 Welcome, I’m Shobhakar Tiwari working in the USA 🇺🇸 and currently in the Central Standard Time Zone (CST).
 I enjoy writing blogs on Medium, contributing to the iOS dev community, and sharing iOS interview questions to support junior and senior iOS developers alike.

 - [If you preparing for iOS Interview feel free to connect for mentorship.](https://www.linkedin.com/in/shobhakar-tiwari/)